The Complete Peanuts: Volumes

 Besides Schulz's work, each book contains an introduction by an influential individual (often with a connection to Schulz), an index of themes and characters, additional art by designer Seth (all of which are directly based on a specific Peanuts panel), and a biography of Schulz written by series editor Gary Groth.
 In addition, the first volume contains an interview with Schulz conducted by Groth and an extended biography.
 Sunday panels, which originally appeared in color, are presented in black and white in the series (a decision approved by Schulz's widow, Jean Schulz).
 The hardcover volumes measure 8.5 in × 7 in while the softcover volumes are 8.25 in × 6.5 in.

 All the characters on the covers (and their styles) match the time period each volume represents.

 Volume 25, covering the years 1999 and 2000, also includes the complete run of Schulz's 1947–50 strip Li'l Folks.
 This precursor includes early versions of Charlie Brown and Snoopy.
 A 26th and final volume was announced in 2016 which includes hundreds of miscellaneous sketches, designs, short stories, and covers drawn by Schulz.

 Boxed sets

 All of the volumes are also being released in boxed sets of two, housed in a specially designed slipcase.

 Peanuts Every Sunday

 Peanuts Every Sunday is a series featuring the Peanuts Sunday strips in full color.
-These books, unlike the Complete Peanuts series, are scheduled to be released one per year, in ten volumes covering half a decade each (except the first book, 1952–55).
+These books, unlike the Complete Peanuts series, were released one per year, in ten volumes covering half a decade each (except the first book, 1952–55).
 Slip-cased sets of two are also available.